Keith Park: Training Command

 Declining an assignment to the Air Ministry, Park was posted to Training Command, taking charge of No. 23 Group.
-His command, centered on RAF South Cerney, encompassed seven service flying training schools, the Central Flying School at Upavon, and the School of Air Navigation at St Athan.
+His command, centred on RAF South Cerney, encompassed seven service flying training schools, the Central Flying School at Upavon, and the School of Air Navigation at St Athan.
 It was later expanded with the addition of the Aeroplane and Armament Experimental Establishment and the Blind Approach Development Unit, both at RAF Boscombe Down.
 When he arrived at his command on 27 December, he immediately noted deficiencies in its procedures as it had not moved to a wartime footing.
 Some within No. 23 Group appeared unaware of the urgent need for trained pilots during the Battle of Britain.

 Park moved immediately to remedy the situation.
 As he had at No. 11 Group, Park regularly flew himself to the stations under his command.
 Within a month of his arrival, he had visited each unit at least once, seeing for himself their state of readiness.
 He improved operational efficiencies, introduced new equipment, and modernised airfields.
 At times he found within Training Command a cultural resistance to change that he had to overcome.